The Mad Doctor of Market Street

+The film is part of the mad scientist genre.
+In this case, the film's scientist performs regeneration experiments on human subjects.
+He survives a shipwreck and is stranded on a tropical island with the other survivors.
+He gains influence over the natives by demonstrating his ability to resurrect others, and uses that influence to get perform involuntary experiments on the other survivors.

 Plot

 The mad doctor Benson pays a destitute man $1,000 to be the first human subject of his regeneration experiments.
 When the man dies, Dr. Benson boards a liner headed to New Zealand to escape police search.
 The ship catches fire and sinks.
 In a life boat Benson and five survivors land on a tropical island.
 He brings the apparently dead wife of the native chief back to life and is pronounced a god by the natives.
-Benson has the lifeboat burned and tells his fellow survivors he intends to use them as subjects of his further experiments.
+Benson has the lifeboat burned and tells his fellow survivors that he intends to use them as subjects of his further experiments.

 Cast

 Cast sourced from the American Film Institute and the book Universal Horrors.